Categories

 The Faerie Queene

 Even by late Eighties’ standards, the hard copy brochure of Tower Walk is impressive in looks and substance.
-Under the watercolour decorated cover, between patterned lining paper a millennium history of St Katharine Docks (somewhere along the way the saint lost her apostrophe and final S) is followed by interior photographs and axonometric floor plans.
+Under the watercolour decorated cover, between patterned lining paper a millennium history of St Katharine Docks (somewhere along the way the saint lost her apostrophe and S) is followed by interior photographs and axonometric floor plans.
 One of the later sections of the history entitled “A New Lease of Life” succinctly explains,

 “After the dock closed in 1968, it was sold to the Greater London Council who put out a tender for its redevelopment.
 Taylor Woodrow’s successful scheme comprised a World Trade Centre, a hotel and offices and residential units around a busy yacht haven.
 The scheme was formally adopted on St Katharine’s Day 1969 and work began on the Tower Hotel.
 Two decades ago, when the first bricks of this first building was laid, St Katharine’s was a drab, derelict and forbidding site.
 It took great vision to see the potential of what stands here today.”